The Grade II listed Great Malvern station serves the Victorian spa town of Great Malvern in the Malvern Hills district of Worcestershire.

 Level access is available to both platforms.
 An accessible toilet is available when the station is staffed.

-The Friends of Malvern Railway Group is part of the Malvern Civic Society.
-Although its focus is on the history of the station and associated railways, it is hoped that they will be the umbrella group for the station adoption volunteers.
+The Friends of Malvern Railway Group is part of the Malvern Civic Society and acts as the umbrella group for the station adoption volunteers.

-See the presentation on the plans to bring disused rooms back to life given by Fay Easton of West Midlands Trains
+See the presentation on the plans to bring disused rooms at the station back to life given by Fay Easton of West Midlands Trains

 The StitchTrain GWR IET can be seen here